5 Emerging Data Privacy Trends in 2025

 Your employees also have the same rights regarding their data as consumers.
 That means they have the right to access it, correct it, and have it deleted.
 We go into more detail on employee DSARs below.

 Whether you’re complying with the GDPR, the CCPA, or both, employees can file DSARs.
 When you receive one, you’ll have 30 days (or 45 days under the GDPR) to respond to the request.
-Different laws afford data subjects with different rights, but as we mentioned above, DSARs can commonly be made for access, update, and deletion.
+Different laws afford employees with different rights, but as we mentioned above, DSARs can commonly be made for access, update, and deletion.

 The HR department, DPO, legal counsel, or other privacy professionals are usually the best qualified to manage employee DSARs.
-They’ll either be the ones collecting and processing employee data directly or they’ll have the skills and knowledge to find out where employee data lives.
+They’ll either be the ones collecting and processing personal data directly or they’ll have the skills and knowledge to find out where employee data lives.

 While employees don’t need a specific reason to submit a DSAR, it’s common for employees to submit DSARs in response to some negative career event, such as a termination of contract or when disciplinary action is taken against them.
 The DSAR might be a way to understand why they were fired, for instance.
 Sometimes, disgruntled employees submit DSARs in the hopes they’ll find something they can use to take legal action against the company.